History of mathematical notation: Early arithmetic and multiplication

 The 14th century saw the development of new mathematical concepts to investigate a wide range of problems.
-The two widely used arithmetic symbols are addition and subtraction, + and −.
-The plus sign was used by 1360 by Nicole Oresme in his work Algorismus proportionum.
-It is thought an abbreviation for "et", meaning "and" in Latin, in much the same way the ampersand sign also began as "et".
+The two most widely used arithmetic symbols are addition and subtraction, + and −.
+The plus sign was used starting around 1351 by Nicole Oresme and publicized in his work Algorismus proportionum (1360).
+It is thought to be an abbreviation for "et", meaning "and" in Latin, in much the same way the ampersand sign also began as "et".
 Oresme at the University of Paris and the Italian Giovanni di Casali independently provided graphical demonstrations of the distance covered by a body undergoing uniformly accelerated motion, asserting that the area under the line depicting the constant acceleration and represented the total distance traveled.
-The minus sign was used in 1489 by Johannes Widmann in Mercantile Arithmetic or Behende und hüpsche Rechenung auff allen Kauffmanschafft,.
-Widmann used the minus symbol with the plus symbol, to indicate deficit and surplus, respectively.
-In Summa de arithmetica, geometria, proportioni e proportionalità, Luca Pacioli used symbols for plus and minus symbols and contained algebra.
+The minus sign was used in 1489 by Johannes Widmann in Mercantile Arithmetic or Behende und hüpsche Rechenung auff allen Kauffmanschafft.
+Widmann used the minus symbol with the plus symbol to indicate deficit and surplus, respectively.
+In Summa de arithmetica, geometria, proportioni e proportionalità, Luca Pacioli used plus and minus symbols and algebra, though much of the work originated from Piero della Francesca whom he appropriated and purloined.

-In the 15th century, Ghiyath al-Kashi computed the value of π to the 16th decimal place.
-Kashi also had an algorithm for calculating nth roots.
-In 1533, Regiomontanus's table of sines and cosines were published.
-Scipione del Ferro and Niccolò Fontana Tartaglia discovered solutions for cubic equations.
-Gerolamo Cardano published them in his 1545 book Ars Magna, together with a solution for the quartic equations, discovered by his student Lodovico Ferrari.
-The radical symbol for square root was introduced by Christoph Rudolff.
+The radical symbol (√), for square root, was introduced by Christoph Rudolff in the early 1500s.
 Michael Stifel's important work Arithmetica integra contained important innovations in mathematical notation.
-In 1556, Niccolò Tartaglia used parentheses for precedence grouping.
-In 1557 Robert Recorde published The Whetstone of Witte which introduced the equal sign (=), as well as plus and minus signs for the English reader.
-In 1564, Gerolamo Cardano analyzed games of chance beginning the early stages of probability theory.
-In 1572 Rafael Bombelli published his L'Algebra in which he showed how to deal with the imaginary quantities that could appear in Cardano's formula for solving cubic equations.
-Simon Stevin's book De Thiende ('the art of tenths'), published in Dutch in 1585, contained a systematic treatment of decimal notation, which influenced all later work on the real number system.
-The New algebra (1591) of François Viète introduced the modern notational manipulation of algebraic expressions.
-For navigation and accurate maps of large areas, trigonometry grew to be a major branch of mathematics.
-Bartholomaeus Pitiscus coin the word "trigonometry", publishing his Trigonometria in 1595.
+In 1556 Niccolò Tartaglia used parentheses for precedence grouping.
+In 1557 Robert Recorde published The Whetstone of Witte, which introduced the equal sign (=), as well as plus and minus signs, to the English reader.
+In 1564 Gerolamo Cardano analyzed games of chance beginning the early stages of probability theory.
+Rafael Bombelli published his L'Algebra (1572) in which he showed how to deal with the imaginary quantities that could appear in Cardano's formula for solving cubic equations.
+Simon Stevin's book De Thiende ("The Art of Tenths"), published in Dutch in 1585, contained a systematic treatment of decimal notation, which influenced all later work on the real number system.
+The new algebra (1591) of François Viète introduced the modern notational manipulation of algebraic expressions.